-^{1.
-346} P.3d 1018 (Colo.
+1. 346 P.3d 1018 (Colo.
 2015).

+Sudler noted that a principal matter of concern to the subcommittee is a provision to deal with disputes between the lawyer and the client over the lawyer's entitlement to any part of the flat fee.
 Proposed paragraph (j) reflects the subcommittee's consensus on that issue, although Sudler said the matter had not been resolved to everyone's satisfaction.